Practical 3: Classification¶

 y_pred_best_knn = grid_search_knn.predict(X_test)

-19. Calculate the metrics of accuracy and f1-score
+19. Calculate the metrics of accuracy and f1-score.
+Is your model better or worse compared to Logistic Regression and SVM?

 In [25]: